aws/aws-sessionstore-dynamodb-ruby/README.md

 ### Configuration Options

-A number of options are available to be set in `AWS::SessionStore::DynamoDB::Configuration`, which is used by the `RackMiddleware` class.
+A number of options are available to be set in `Aws::SessionStore::DynamoDB::Configuration`, which is used by the `RackMiddleware` class.
 These options can be set in the YAML configuration file in a Rails application (located in `config/sessionstore/dynamodb.yml`), directly by Ruby code, or through environment variables.